 - Cycling: Great for family cycling as well as mountain biking with several routes crisscrossing the forest

-- Horse riding: High Beech Riding School offers horse riding training for young beginners
+- Horse riding: High Beech Riding School offers horse riding lessons for young beginners

 - Ancient Longhorns: You can find the Epping Forest Longhorn cattle around Butler’s Retreat